Beaumont-du-Perigord, Dordogne tourism & sightseeing

-Visit Beaumont-du-Perigord (Aquitaine, France)
+Visit Beaumont-du-Perigord (Aquitaine, France)Photo Gallery

-In common with the usual plan for bastide towns it was built following a formal grid pattern, although in Beaumont the layout is less evident than in some of the other bastide towns in the region.
+Beaumont-du-Perigord is a town situated in the southern part of the Dordogne department.
+It is an English bastide town founded in 1272 by Edward I of England.
+In common with the usual plan for bastide towns it was built following a formal grid pattern, although in Beaumont this layout is less evident than in some of the other bastide towns in the region.

 The church on the corner of the square in Beaumont-du-Perigord was built at the end of the 13th century (and much modified in the 19th century) and is a large building that dominates the skyline of the town.
 As usual for a bastide town it originally formed an important part of the towns medieval defensive strategy.

 Exploring the surrounding streets you will see various examples of houses dating from the middle ages in Beaumont-du-Perigord, including Maison Chambard, a substantial town house with 15th century dormer windows and a 13th century facade onto the street.